 When ensnared in darkness we have two choices: draw our attention to the fear or direct our focus towards the light.
 By doing so we renew our faith knowing relief is at hand.
 Occasionally, there’s little we can do to usher a change in conditions.
 At other times, we are forced to wrestle with the ruins of despair.
 Yet in those moments, we appreciate how the darkness cannot extinguish the light of our eternal being.
 The darkness cultivates strength of character, just as light illuminates the murkiness of night.
 We can experience frailty in those dark moments, unable to make sense of our situation.
 Yet through the darkness, we surrender to the forces of life knowing we have little control after all.
 It was Winston Churchill who once said: “If you’re going through hell, keep going.”
 We must advance through obscurity if we wish to realise the lessons contained within our experience.
 To retreat is to lose sight of the personal growth life seeks to instil in us.
 Otherwise, we will revisit the lessons in different forms until we experience them fully.
 Have you seen this in your own life where the same lessons keep reappearing in a different form?

-Consider What The Experience Is Trying To Teach You
+What Is The Experience Trying To Teach You?

 “Persistent people are able to visualize the idea of light at the end of the tunnel when others can’t see it.” — Seth Godin